Tim Stimson

 "Wonderfully done!
 Really relaxed and professional.
 Very impressed and looking forward to next week."

-We are, therefore, delighted to continue with a new series of monthly, one hour lectures via Zoom for the Spring of 2021.
+We will be delighted to announce a new series of monthly, one hour lectures via Zoom over the Summer of 2024.

 Cumbria